operator-playground-io/Keycloak-Operator-tile/cover.md

 - Import Keycloak Users

-- Create scheduled backups of the database
+- Create Scheduled Backups of the database

 - Install Extensions

-### Objective of tutorial
+### Objective of the tutorial

 In this tutorial,we are going to cover following topics:

-1. How to Install Keycloak Operator and verify its successful installation.
+1. Install Keycloak Operator and Verify its Successful Installation.
 2. Create Keycloak Cluster Instance using Keycloak Operator.
-3. Login to Keycloak Admin Console with Keycloak Operator.
+3. Access Keycloak Admin Console using Keycloak Operator.
-4. Create Keycloak Realm.
+4. Create a Keycloak Realm.
-5. Create Keycloak User.
+5. Create a Keycloak User.
-6. Create a Client and authenticate a sample application using Keycloak server.
+6. Create a Client and Authenticate a Sample Application using Keycloak server.
-7. Cleanup Operators.
+7. Cleanup the Keycloak Operator.